-- Bushfire emergency plans;
+- · Bushfire emergency plans;

-- Bushfire protection measures for buildings/assets; and
+- · Bushfire protection measures for buildings/assets; and

 - Staff awareness.

-Maintain a database of fire history within Council managed lands, identifying the areas burnt, type of fire, date of burn, season, fire intensity and/or other relevant information.
+Maintain a database of fire history within the Local Government Area, identifying the areas burnt, type of fire, date of burn, season, fire intensity and/or other relevant information.